 - Line baking sheets with parchment paper.

 - Melt chocolate chips or candy melts according to package directions.
-Dip berries individually into white chocolate and insert toothpick into stem end.
-Set berries on parchment lined baking sheets to set.
+Dip berries individually into white chocolate and insert a toothpick into stem end.
+Set berries on parchment-lined baking sheets to set.

 - Set styrofoam cone on serving plate or platter.
-Starting at the base of the cone, insert toothpick with strawberry into the cone.
-Work around in rows, working up the cone to the top.
+Starting at the base of the cone, insert a toothpick with strawberry into the cone.
+Workaround in rows, working up the cone to the top.
 Place strawberries as close together as possible to conceal the cone.
 Use different sizes next to each other for interest.
-Repeat with all strawberries until cone is full.
+Repeat with all strawberries until the cone is full.